jjmedinaariza/modelling_book/docs/03-visualisation.md

 Recent research has revealed that papers which have good graphics are perceived as overall more clear and more interesting, and their authors perceived as smarter (see [this presentation](https://vimeo.com/181771433))

-The preparation for this session includes many great resources on visualising quantitative information, and if you have not had time to go through them, I recommend that you take some time to do so.
+The preparation for this session includes many great resources on visualising quantitative information, and if you have not had time to go through them, we recommend that you take some time to do so.

 As with other aspects of R, there are a number of core functions that can be used to produced graphics.
 However these offer limited possibilities for building graphs.